trentlarson/endorser-ch/README.md

 * An `identifier` can be supplied when submitting a claim if the client wants to use their own identifier (such as an identifier from another chain); in those cases, it is also used as the `handleId`.
 This is a full global URN.
 It may be a DID.
 When referring to preceding claims, use `lastClaimId` instead.
+An external `identifier` (one this server did not create, including a DID) is accepted only on a `PlanAction`, `Project`, `Person`, or `Organization`, both when it is introduced and when the type of its chain changes;
+an existing handle of any type may be edited without changing its type.
+The `@context` and `@type` of a handle chain may change on a later claim unless the previous entry is a `GiveAction`, `Offer`, `PlanAction`, or `Project` (those keep a cache row per handle that must stay consistent).
+`http://schema.org` and `https://schema.org` count as the same context; `https://schema.org` is canonical and the `http` form is deprecated.

 * A `lastClaimId` is the way to refer to a previous claim.
 (An `identifier` may still be accepted, but that use is deprecated.)
 It is typically a ULID, the short `id` reference to another internal claim that this should extend.